Gateshead Highway (A167) flyover

 Reason for the closures

 The flyover was built in the late 1960s.
-It's getting old and water is getting into the structure, so the concrete is starting to deteriorate - which is typical of any structure of this age.
+It's getting old and water has got into the structure, so the concrete is starting to deteriorate - which is typical of any structure of this age.

-Over the years, we have brought forward bids for various funding streams but to date, we have not been able to secure funding which would allow us to demolish the flyover.
+Over recent years, we have brought forward bids for various funding streams but we have not been able to secure funding which would allow us to demolish the flyover.

 Inspections over recent years have indicated that despite some deterioration, the structure could continue to be safely used with increased monitoring and maintenance, while we reviewed options and continued to pursue the funding needed.